Syntax Evolution: Problems and Recursion: Discussion

 Before answering these questions, we must set the starting point.
 As syntax requires words to work on, we will start when there were already words. \cite Pavlov (1927) showed that the assignment of arbitrary sounds to meanings is a capability that dogs already have, and then words should have preceded syntax.
 But dog words are indices for \cite Pierce (1867), and neither icons nor indices can be produced in high quantities, so we should expect to have symbols before syntax developed.
 For these and other reasons, our starting point will be a protolanguage, as presented by \cite Bickerton (1990), that has already developed phonology and a lexicon with its semantics.

 We argue that the very first steps, leading to the sentence, were driven by syntax.
-The reason is that ambiguity is reduced efficiently just by imposing some structure to a set of words, and this is the case even without free variables, which was possibly the first reason why problem solving needed sentences.
+The main reason is that syntactic languages are exponentially more expressive than asyntactic languages, see \cite Casares (H).
+By giving meaning to sentences, a syntactic language can assign different meanings to word sequences as `dog bit child' and `child bit dog' that would mean exactly the same in asyntactic languages.
+The implication is that ambiguity is reduced efficiently just by imposing some structure to a set of words, and this is the case even without free variables, which was possibly the first reason why problem solving needed sentences.
 For example, the first step of syntax could be very simple: just put the agent before every other word.
 This simple expedient by itself would prevent efficiently some ambiguities, explaining who did and who was done something.
 Marking who is the agent would also achieve it.
 And that natural languages do not provide inexhaustible sets of variables points in this direction, too.

 We argue that the last steps, fulfilling universal computability, were driven by problem solving.
 The reason, now, is that Turing completeness is useful for problem solving to detach itself from hardware causing an explosion of creativity, but it is detrimental to natural language syntax, as stated by the anomaly of syntax.